The French land agency 'SAFER' has a right of first purchase on a great deal of rural property in France, so what are the rules that apply?

 Not Compulsory Purchase

-Contrary to popular belief, their right of first purchase is not a right of expropriation; SAFER do not have powers of compulsory purchase, and no owner is obliged to sell to them.
+Contrary to popular belief, their right of first purchase is not a right of expropriation; SAFER do not have powers of compulsory purchase.

 SAFER can only pre-empt at the sale price and on the other terms stated in the sale contract.
 However, if they disagree with the price, then they can bring a legal action in the courts for a judge to make a decision on the sale price.
 If the owner is in a hurry to sell, it does then put heavy pressure on them to deal with SAFER, or face years of litigation.